joshuagryphon/plastid/docs/source/installation.rst

    >>> import plastid

-If you get an error saying an object in `numpy`_ or `pysam`_ is the wrong size, you need to regenerate the included C files from the original Cython code, so they can be linked against your version of `numpy`_ or `pysam`_.
+If installation fails with a message that an object in `numpy`_ or `pysam`_ is the wrong size, the included C files may need to be regenerated.

 To do so, first make sure all the dependencies are installed.
 Then type:

 .. code-block:: shell

    $ pip install --verbose --user --install-option="--recythonize" plastid

 And then re-test the installation.
-If you continue to get errors, please see :ref:`faq-install-fails` for common errors or our `issue tracker <plastid_issues>`_ to report a new one.
+If installation continues to fail, please see :ref:`faq-install-fails` for common errors or our `issue tracker <plastid_issues>`_ to report a new one.

 Set ``PATH`` variable
 .....................
-Command-line scripts will be installed wherever your system configuration dictates.
+Command-line scripts will be installed wherever system configuration dictates.
 On OSX and many varities of linux, the install path for a single-user install is ``~/bin`` or ``~/.local/bin``.
 For system-wide installs, the path is typically ``/usr/local/bin``.
 Make sure the appropriate location is in your ``PATH`` by adding to your ``.bashrc``, ``.bash_profile``, or ``.profile``:

 .. code-block:: shell

     export PATH=~/bin:~/.local.bin:/usr/local/bin:$PATH

 Also, type the line above in any open terminal (or login and out again) to apply the changes.

 Development versions
 --------------------
 To fetch the latest development versions, clone it from `our github repository <plastid_repo>`_.
 From the terminal:

 .. code-block:: shell